BrewhouseTeam/brewhouseteam.github.io/_posts/2014-05-01-gourmet-service-objects.md

 ### DRY and Embrace change

 I keep service objects as simple and small as I can.
-I compose service objects with other services objects, and I reuse them.
+I compose service objects with other service objects, and I reuse them.
 My code is quite modular and I'm ready to Embrace Change™.

 {% highlight ruby %}